-As mentioned in the introduction, 4D wind field generation is supposed to be applied to the simulation of lidar-assisted control systems, and thus, this section intends to study its integration with lidar simulations.
+As mentioned in the introduction, 4D wind field generation is supposed to be applied to the simulation of lidar-assisted control systems, and thus this section intends to study its integration with lidar simulations.
 Section 3.1 briefly introduces the basics of lidar simulations.
 Section 3.2 derives the theoretical formulas of the auto-spectrum of LOS measurements and the coherence between the rotor effective wind speed (REWS) and the lidar-estimated REWS to serve as a theoretical basis.
 Section 3.3 investigates the effect of the discretization of a lidar range weighting function on the simulated auto-spectrum of LOS measurements.
-Section 3.4 discusses the impact of interpolation methods on the auto-spectrum of u component in lidar simulations.
+Section 3.4 discusses the impact of interpolation methods on the auto-spectrum of the u component in lidar simulations.
+Section 3.5 discusses impact of discrete simulations on lidar spectral properties and proposes a sparse grid for lidar simulations to reduce the computational effort of 4D wind field generation.